organize

-Move or copy files into a structured library with smart folder layouts and consistent filenames.
+Move or copy your recordings into a structured library with consistent folder names and filenames.

 Usage

-The <source> argument is a file or folder to organize.
-When given a folder, all recognized media files are processed.
+<source> is a file or folder.
+When given a folder, CrateDigger scans it for all

 Options